dhicks/comp-HOPOS/04_readme.txt

-'Full,name': [Primary Publications integer, Secondary Publications integer, family name  string, given name string, [given name list of first and middle names as separate items], Boolean value True for non-duplicate, empty string '' for the warning flag].
+'Full,name': [Primary Publications integer, Secondary Publications integer, family name  string, given name string, [given name list of first and middle names as separate items], Boolean value True for non-duplicate, empty string '' for the warning flag, list of original names [origName]].
 If the sorted name is in the family name dictionary as a key already, then use the corresponding value (the full name) to update the item in the destination dictionary by adding the pub totals together.
+Also append new origName to [7] in the list of values.

 (13) Use a list comprehension to read the destination dictionary into origList of key-value pairs turned into lists: [k, v].
 Call alphaIndex() on the list to